abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 ##### Create a Composed Resource

-The client builds a specific composition request, the client with the following steps.
+The client builds a specific composition request with the following steps.

-1. List all [Resource Blocks](#resource-blocks) that belong to a particular [Resource Zone](#resource-zones) by doing a GET on their collection URIs as described in [the above example](#read-the-resource-blocks)
+1. List all [Resource Blocks](#resource-blocks) that belong to a particular [Resource Zone](#resource-zones) by doing a GET on their collection URIs as described in [the above example](#read-the-resource-blocks).
-    * When reading the Resource Blocks, take note of the `CompositionStatus` property
+    * When reading the Resource Blocks, take note of the `CompositionStatus` property.
-    * Depending on what's contained in the `CompositionStatus` property, a given Resource Block may not be currently available for composition
+    * Depending on what's contained in the `CompositionStatus` property, a given Resource Block may not be currently available for composition.
-2. (Optional) Reserve each Resource Block that has been identified for the composition request
+2. (Optional) Reserve each Resource Block that has been identified for the composition request.
-    * Perform a PATCH on each Resource Block with `Reserved` set to true
+    * Perform a PATCH on each Resource Block with `Reserved` set to true.
-    * This step should be done in scenarios where multiple clients may be making composition requests
+    * This step should be done in scenarios where multiple clients may be making composition requests.
-3. Identify the needs of a specific composition `UseCase`
+3. Identify the needs of a specific composition `UseCase`.
-    * Perform a GET on the desired Resource Zone
+    * Perform a GET on the desired Resource Zone.
-    * Find the matching `UseCase` value in the `@Redfish.CollectionCapabilities` annotation
+    * Find the matching `UseCase` value in the `@Redfish.CollectionCapabilities` annotation.
-        * For example, look for the value `ComputerSystemComposition` if trying to compose a new Computer System from a specific list of Resource Blocks
+        * For example, look for the value `ComputerSystemComposition` if trying to compose a new Computer System from a specific list of Resource Blocks.
-    * Perform a GET on the URI found in the property `CapabilitiesObject`
+    * Perform a GET on the URI found in the property `CapabilitiesObject`.
-    * Mark down all of the properties annotated with `RequiredOnCreate`
+    * Mark down all of the properties annotated with `RequiredOnCreate`.
-        * These are the properties which need to be passed as part of the composition request
+        * These are the properties that need to be passed as part of the composition request.
-    * Mark down the `TargetCollection` URI
+    * Mark down the `TargetCollection` URI.
-        * This is where the create (POST) request for the new composition is made
+        * This is where the create (POST) request for the new composition is made.
-4. Using all the properties that were annotated with `RequiredOnCreate`, build a create (POST) request body that will be sent to the `TargetCollection` URI
+4. Using all the properties that were annotated with `RequiredOnCreate`, build a create (POST) request body that will be sent to the `TargetCollection` URI.
-    * In step 4 of [the above example](#read-the-resource-blocks), only `Name` and `ResourceBlocks` found in `Links` are required
+    * In step 4 of [the above example](#read-the-resource-blocks), only `Name` and `ResourceBlocks` found in `Links` are required.
-    * The Redfish service may accept other properties as part of the request so they do not need to be updated later
+    * The Redfish service may accept other properties as part of the request so they do not need to be updated later.
-5. The `Location` HTTP header in the service response contains the URI of the composed resource
+5. The `Location` HTTP header in the service response contains the URI of the composed resource.

 General flow diagram:
 ```